Modern Slavery Act Transparency Statement

 This statement (“Transparency Statement”) is produced in compliance with the UK Modern Slavery Act 2015 (“the Act”).

-ECS is a leading IT services provider offering services in areas such as Enterprise Cloud Adoption, Digital Transformation and Cyber Security.
-In the financial year ended 31st December 2017, ECS operated in the UK through ECS Europe Limited, ECS Global Limited, ECS Digital Limited and ECS Security Limited (“the ECS Group”).
+ECS is a leading IT services provider offering services in Cloud Enablement, Customer Experience, Cost Optimisation, Data Management & Analytics, Technology Transformation, Resource Fulfilment, DevOps and Testing.
+In the financial year ended 31st December 2018, ECS operated in the UK through ECS Europe Limited, ECS Global Limited and ECS Digital Limited (“the ECS Group”).

 As part of our ongoing commitment to achieve good industry practice in this area, this Transparency Statement covers the ECS Group.
 References in this Transparency Statement to “we”, “us” and “our” are therefore to each member of the ECS Group.
-This Transparency Statement covers the ECS Group companies in respect of their financial years ended 31st December 2017.
+This Transparency Statement covers the ECS Group companies in respect of their financial years ended 31st December 2018.
+Our Transparency Statement from 2017 is available here.

 We have a zero tolerance approach to any form of forced or bonded labour, including modern slavery and human trafficking (collectively referred to in this Transparency Statement as “forced labour”).
 We are committed to: